synfinatic/netflow2ng/README.md

  * No commercial support, etc.
  * May not support the latest versions/features of ntopng
  * Written in GoLang instead of C/C++

+### Project Status

+I created netflow2ng to:

+ 1. Learn GoLang
+ 2. Have better network visibilty on my home network

+I suppose #1 was successful (well to a point... there's still more to learn about Go), but #2 is basically on hold until I get better hardware.

+Unfortunately, I learned that enabling NetFlow on my USG reduced it's throughput by 90% (apparently turning on netflow disables hardware acceleration).
+Hence, I'm not really able to use this until I get better hardware.
+So until that happens you may not see much in terms of updates.